Little Rissington UFO incident: 2024 Suspected UFO Incident

 After discussing the sighting using handheld radios, a group of three Flight Staff Cadets and a RAFAC staff member travelled towards the object, with one cadet tackling the object to the ground.
-After being brought back to the Squadron HQ, the object was examined and determined to be multiple flexible helium containers (balloons), approximately 2 metres in length, and of unknown origin.
+After being brought back to the Squadron HQ, the object was examined and determined to be multiple flexible helium containers (balloons), approximately 2 m in length, and of unknown origin.
 Since the incident, one of the containers can be found in the Squadron Crew Room.